Feedback | News

 The sightings, which - unbelievably - were to continue in the forthcoming months, and to take an even more bizarre twist - sparked a wave of press interest, which quickly spread first to the national, and then the international stage.

-To date, the Ghost of Blue Bell Hill has been the subject of or found mention in excess of 200 newspaper, magazine, CD-ROM, and book publications; it has been featured on a number of television programmes devoted to the paranormal, and has served as the inspiration for at least one novel, a music track, and an audio dramatization.
+To date, the Ghost of Blue Bell Hill has been the subject of or found mention in hundreds of newspaper, magazine, CD-ROM, and book publications; it has been featured on a number of television programmes devoted to the paranormal, and has served as the inspiration for at least one novel, music and an audio dramatization.
 And, of course, it now features widely on the World Wide Web.

-In all, with over 40 reported named-witness sightings, Blue Bell Hill’s ghost has come a long way from the seemingly apocryphal tale of local renown set in motion in the late 1960s, and its humble beginnings in print, to stand today - with dozens of reliable named-witnessed sightings - as an important modern example of haunting, and arguably the foremost case of its kind in the world today.
+In all, with almost 50 reported named-witness sightings, Blue Bell Hill’s ghost has come a long way from the seemingly apocryphal tale of local renown set in motion in the late 1960s, and its humble beginnings in print, to stand today - with dozens of reliable named-witnessed sightings - as an important modern example of haunting, and arguably the foremost case of its kind in the world today.

-NEWS: For the full, definitive treatment of the case, look out for The Ghost(s) of Blue Bell Hill, by Sean Tudor - available from early 2012).
+NEWS: For the full, definitive treatment of the case, look out for The Ghost(s) of Blue Bell Hill, by Sean Tudor - available from 2014.

 Where is Blue Bell Hill?

 Located equidistantly (at 4 miles) between the County Town of Maidstone (to the south) and the Medway Towns (comprising Chatham, Rochester, and Gillingham), Blue Bell Hill (or Bluebell Hill) forms a high point of the chalk escarpment of the North Downs of Kent (England).